Mudiamhen/Nestle-Product-Analysis/README.md

 1. **Data Cleaning:** Cleaning the Netflix data and assigning names to numeric datasets which can prove complex to analyze
 2. **Analytical & Reporting:** Creating Excel-based reports and dashboard for actionable insights.

-This repository is an excellent resource for professional looking to showcase expertise in
+###This repository is an excellent resource for professional looking to showcase expertise in
+- Excel Development
+- Data Cleaning
+- Data wrangling
--
+- Data Analytics

 ## Project Requirments
 Cleaning the data (Data Analytics)